sxm13/cmcp-group.github.io/_pages/resources.md

 permalink: /resources/
 ---

-#### Useful tools, and on-line references related to what we do in our lab.
+#### Useful software tools and on-line references related to what we do in our lab.

 ### Databases of Materials
 * [LBNL MaterialsProject](https://materialsproject.org/)